drohr/plex-voddler-plugin/README.md

 ## Known Issues

 * You can't choose to resume a movie or not, if a resume point exists, then the player will ignore it and start from the beginning (TODO)
-* If you seek in the movie, the duration time is not updated correctly
+* If you seek in the movie, the duration time is not updated correctly (PMS)
-* The search disregardes the adultfilter and doesn't allow adult content (server side mabye?)
+* The search disregardes the adultfilter and doesn't allow adult content
-* Transcoded video is not fully supported and has some glitches
+* Transcoded video is not fully supported and has some glitches (PMS)

 ## ChangeLog